haberdashPI/vscode-modal-keys/README.md

 ### Defining Recursive Keymaps

-Version 1.5 of ModalEdit introduced the possibility to create recursive keymaps.
+Version 1.5 of ModalKeys introduced the possibility to create recursive keymaps.
 With this feature you can define arbitrarily long keyboard sequences.
 This is useful, for example, for creating commands that you can repeat by entering first a number followed by a command key.
 Keymaps got two new features to enable this